• Home

 • Slowly pour the wet ingredients into the dry and use a whisk to combine.
 If it gets too thick, switch to using a spatula.

-• Either spoon the batter into the greased donut pans and fill to almost the top or put all the batter into a piping bag or a zip top bag with the corner snipped off and pipe the batter into the donut pans.
+• Put all the batter into a piping bag or a zip top bag with the corner snipped off.
+Pipe the batter into the greased donut pans and fill to almost the top of each well.

-• Fill each well to almost the top.
-Smooth the batter with a tiny knife or the back of a small spoon.
+• Smooth the batter with a tiny knife or the back of a small spoon.

 • Bake the donuts in the center rack of the 350 degree oven for 20 minutes.
 The donuts should be risen and spring back at you when gently touched.